jstaffans/jstaffans.github.io/content/posts/2015-11-19-fun-with-specter.markdown

 I think Specter is one of the best things to come out of the Clojure ecosystem recently.
 I find it a lot easier to grasp how to use Specter than for example zippers, which is another popular way of working with nested data structures.
-It's still a bit dense to get into, though - Specter would benefit greatly from something like the [Learn Datalog Today] [2] website!
+It's still a bit dense to get into, though — Specter would benefit greatly from something like the [Learn Datalog Today][2] website!

 [1]: https://github.com/nathanmarz/specter